The Learning Lab

 Things like:

-• Within my projects, what makes me feel the most vulnerable?
+- Within my projects, what makes me feel the most vulnerable?

-• During my day, what makes me want to run away and hide?
+- During my day, what makes me want to run away and hide?

-• What do I feel least confident accomplishing during my week?
+- What do I feel least confident accomplishing during my week?

 By understanding your weakest competency areas, you can better focus your energy on developing the competencies most important to you.
 Before doing your research and gathering information from your company or outside sources, understand what you want to be learning.
 What is that you want to develop?
-Your strengths and weaknesses can help determine that.
+Your strengths and weaknesses can help determine that!

 3. Ask for Feedback

 Whether or not you enjoy constructive feedback, it’s important you seek it occasionally!
 It’s not always easy to hear constructive criticism, especially when it comes to your soft skills.
 This type of feedback has the potential to feel more personal.
-My advice to you is to find someone in the company who you can trust.
+Our advice to you is to find someone in the company who you can trust.
 It might be your direct supervisor, a manager, even a c-suite executive – really anyone who ranks above you!
 Whoever it may be, ask this employee to give you another perspective on the skills you are trying to improve.
-He/She will be able to share insights which you may have never considered otherwise.
+They will be able to share insights which you may have never considered otherwise.
 This feedback can come in a quarterly or annual review, in a one-on-one meeting, or even at a casual business lunch.
 Develop that relationship so both of you feel comfortable expressing true details and thoughts that will ultimately better your targeted soft skills.

 4. Join an Online Community in Your Field